Code-Institute-Submissions/milestone-project-98/README.md

 6. Google Map

-   - This displays the cafe's location on a map so that customers can see where it is located.
+   - This displays the cafe's location on a map so that users can see where it is located.

 7. Contact us form

    - The contact us form enables users to contact the cafe about any questions they may have.

 8. Responsive Design

    - Bootstrap grids and CSS media queries are used throughout the website to ensure that it is optimised for use on devices with a wide range of screen sizes.

 ### Features Left to Implement